phuijse/courses_notebooks/README.md

 # AS4501 jupyter notebooks

-jupyter notebooks for the AS4501 "Astroinformatics" course at UChile
+Jupyter notebooks for the AS4501 "Astroinformatics" course at UChile

-## Requirements
+Requirements will vary between notebooks.
+Incomplete list of dependecies:

+* Python
 * Numpy
+* Tensorflow
 * PyMC3
+* Theano
+* Scikit-learn